There are many choices for protecting your digital goods. Below, we will let you know some tips you can follow to ensure your eBook stays safe.

 1. Limit downloads based on the user’s IP address

 The first step is to prevent the number of downloads from many sources.
-To do this, you’ll need to limit user downloads to one (or a few) IP addresses.
+You’ll need to limit user downloads to one (or a few) IP addresses to do this.

 The limitation won’t prevent someone from downloading and resharing content, but it will let you track what’s coming from your website.

-If you sell your eBook via Shopify, you can use the Downloadable Digital Assets app to protect your files.
+If you sell your eBook via Shopify, you can use the Fileflare app to protect your files.
 From the settings page on Downloadable Digital Assets, you can easily restrict customer downloads.

 2. Convert your eBook into a PDF

 PDFs have two distinct advantages over other file types:

 - You can easily add a digital watermark

 - You can control sharing with PDF Stamping

 Books that aren’t PDFs are subject to a lot of risks.
 At worst, someone can take the concepts, rewrite them slightly, and claim the book as their own.

 Watermarking allows you to prevent thieves from using the old-fashioned “copy-and-paste” technique.
 It also ensures that direct shares and someone claiming the content are more complicated.